randymz10/Master_CSS/MaquetacionMasterCSS-1/README.md

-# Maquetación 1 Master en CSS con Victor Robles
+# Layout 1 Master in CSS with Victor Robles

-Primer proyecto de maquetación web para el curso Máster en CSS con Victor Robles de Udemy donde fueron aplicados los básicos de CSS y HTML.
-Cómo resultado surgió la página estática de un blog.
+First web layout project for the CSS Master course with Victor Robles from Udemy where the basics of CSS and HTML were applied.
+As a result, the static page of a blog arose.

 ## Screenshot